HayanneCarniello/HayanneCarniello/README.md

 👩🏻‍💻⚖️ Who is Hayanne as a **professional**?

-A professional with a background in Law, a researcher and programmer.
+A professional with a background in Law, research, and programming.
 My experience covers both the legal and technological fields.
 In Law, I worked in customer service, **problem resolution** and **deadline management**.
-At the same time, as a researcher, I sought to expand my knowledgem, and I learned to develop my **investigative** and **self-taught thinking**.
 The subject of Digital Law instigated my interest in technology and, as a programmer, I use my skills to develop solutions.
-Now, I am in the process of a career transition, studying about **Data** and **Web and Mobile Development**.
+Now, I am in the process of a career transition, studying **Data** and **Web and Mobile Development**.
+Currently, I'm studying Systems Analysis and Development.

 Click here 👉 [Linkedin](https://www.linkedin.com/in/hayanne-rodrigues-carniello-cavalcante)
            👉 [Portfolio](https://www.datascienceportfol.io/hayannnecarniello)